status-im/nimbus-eth2/docs/block_flow.md

 There is backpressure handling at the Quarantine level:
-- Blocks in the SharedBlockQueue that are missing parents are put in quarantine, only 16 can be stored and new candidate are dropped as long as the older ones are unresolved.
+- Blocks in the SharedBlockQueue that are missing parents are put in quarantine, only 16 can be stored and new candidates are dropped as long as the older ones are unresolved.

 ##### Latency & Throughput sensitiveness